Wyoming

 Is eSports betting legal?Yes

 Finding a team to root for in Wyoming can be difficult due to the absence of professional sports teams.
-This leaves local college teams like the Wyoming Cowboys as the primary source of high-level basketball and football in the Equality State.
+This leaves local college teams, such as the Wyoming Cowboys, as the primary source of high-level basketball and football in the Equality State.
 With Wyoming's current sports betting layout, bettors can also bet on their favorite in-state colleges without restriction.

 Wyoming offers other markets that some states do not, including the ability to wager on the NFL Draft or eSports contests.
-The two biggest markets unavailable to bet on are politics and entertainment-based events like award shows.
-Residents or tourists of Wyoming looking for a sports betting alternative can download and use daily fantasy sports apps, which are not regulated by the state but are still allowed.
+The two largest markets unavailable to bet on are politics and entertainment-based events, such as award shows.
+Residents and tourists in Wyoming seeking a sports betting alternative can download and use daily fantasy sports apps, which, although not regulated by the state, are still permitted.

 wyoming betting apps